thewca/wca-regulations/wca-regulations-2012.md

 - 8a) An official WCA competition must:
   - 8a1) Be approved by the WCA Board.
   - 8a2) Follow the WCA Regulations.
-  - 8a3) Have a designated WCA Delegate in attendance.
+  - 8a3) Have a designated WCA Delegate in attendance.[NOTE: who designates this?
+Is it sufficient to have an oral agreement between organizer and delegate, or should the board assign one?
+(Or help finding one)]
-  - 8a4) Be announced on the WCA website at least two weeks before the beginning of the competition.
+  - 8a4) Be announced on the WCA website at least two weeks before the beginning of the competition.[NOTE: imho 2 weeks is too short.
+I think a month was good.
+3 weeks would still be ok, but 2 weeks is not enough.]
   - 8a6) Be publicly accessible.
   - 8a7) Use the authentic Speed Stacks Stackmat timer (Generation 2 or Pro) for time measurement.
   - 8a8) Be open to all who wish to compete.
 Restrictions must be approved by the WCA Board and clearly when the competition is announced.